roundcube/roundcubemail-docker/README.md

 ## Docker Secrets

-When running the Roundcube container in a Docker Swarm, you can use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) to share credentials accross all instances.
+When running the Roundcube container in a Docker Swarm, you can use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) to share credentials across all instances.
 The following secrets are currently supported by Roundcube:

 * `roundcube_des_key`: Unique and random key for encryption purposes
 * `roundcube_db_user`: Database connection username (mappend to `ROUNDCUBEMAIL_DB_USER`)